 Prior to joining CDI in 2014, Mr. Blake served as the Chief Financial Officer for The Canadian Depository for Securities (CDS), leaving shortly after its amalgamation with the TMX Group and Alpha Exchange in 2012.
-Prior to being appointed to CFO in 2005, he held senior roles in finance at CDS since joining in 2000.
+Prior to being appointed to CFO in 2005, he held various senior roles in finance at CDS since joining in 2000.

 Mr. Blake joined the public accounting firm of KPMG Peat Marwick on graduating university and progressed to Senior Manager, Assurance and Consulting Services.
 Mr. Blake also worked in the insolvency practice at KPMG and ended his career at KPMG providing consulting services in the KPMG, Centre for Government in 1998.
-He left KPMG to join the T. Eaton Company and was involved in Eaton’s going public in 1998.
+He left KPMG to join the T. Eaton Company and was involved in Eaton’s going public.